bearsunday/bearsunday.github.io/manuals/1.0/en/index.md

 No matter if you are already in your app or outside of it, treating all of your data as a resource then simplifies the how you get to it.

+## Libraries

+BEAR.Sunday is not like other MVC frameworks and contains libraries that support databases, authentication or the like.

+Instead just hook in any of the great libraries that are available on Packagist like the Aura component libraries.